lino-framework/cg/docs/hp.rst

 - You make backups of the server to make sure it doesn't get lost in case of a serious accident.

 - You care about scaling.
-When a customer's site grows, then they might want to move to a bigger machine.
+When a customer's site grows, they might want to move to a bigger machine.

-- you care about reliability and make sure that the Lino site is always available to respond when your customer needs it.
+- You care about reliability and make sure that the Lino site is always available to respond when your customer needs it.

-- you help end-users with certain problems.
+- You help end users with problems caused by issues with the server or its connection.

 If you are able to provide these services, you should ask for being listed in our directory of recommended Lino hosting providers.

-We differentiate three types of :term:`hosting providers <hosting provider>`, depending on the additional services they provide:

 .. glossary::